-Since 2022, the program has awarded 16 grants to improve grassland health, support biodiversity and increase carbon sequestration to improve climate resilience.
-In total more than \$5 million has been awarded which generated nearly \$5.9 million in matching contributions from the grantees, providing a total conservation impact of nearly \$11 million.
+Since 2022, the program has awarded 31 grants to improve grassland health, support biodiversity and increase carbon sequestration to improve climate resilience.
+In total, more than \$12.2 million in grant funding was awarded, which was leveraged by nearly \$15.2 million in matching contributions from the grantees, providing a total conservation impact of nearly \$27.4 million.